blazing-edge-labs/api-skeleton/dev-docs/maping_with_resolvers.md

 This document shows how to use mappers in combination with resolvers to significantly simplify complex read queries.

-Here a quick examples how it looks like:
+Here a quick example how it looks like:

 ```js
 // ---- repo/user.js ----